SciTools/iris/docs/iris/src/developers_guide/contributing_pull_request_checklist.rst

 =======================

-.. todo:: check reference to this page (PR template?)
+.. todo:: TREM: check references to this page (PR template?).

+.. todo:: TREM: need to do a careful merge from master (when Martins PR is
+          merged?)

 A pull request to a SciTools project master should be ready to merge into the master branch.